elix/elix/README.md

 ## Plain JavaScript

-For quick experiments, you can import specific Elix components using a `script` element and a service like unpkg.
-See a [Quick Carousel import example](https://codepen.io/JanMiksovsky/pen/gZNVQz?editors=1000).

-For regular use, add the Elix package to your package.json:
+Add the Elix package to your package.json:

 ```json
 {